-- Model Application Template for the State Children Health Insurance Program If the Department determines the child to be Medicaid ineligible, the application will be reviewed at that time to determine MIChild eligibility. - 4.4.4 The insurance provided under the state child health plan does not substitute for coverage under group health plans.
+Model Application Template for the State Children's Health Insurance Program If the Department determines the child to be Medicaid ineligible, the application will be reviewed at that time to determine MIChild eligibility.

+4.4.4 The insurance provided under the state child health plan does not substitute for coverage under group health plans.
 Check the appropriate box.
-(Section 2102)(b)(3)(C)) (42 CFR 457.805) (42 CFR 457.810(a)-(c)) - 4.4.4.1.
-Coverage provided to children in families at or below 200% FPL: describe the methods of monitoring substitution.

-State Response: The MIChild application form will include a request for information regarding other insurance coverage for each child.
-The contractor will not enroll any child that has creditable employer-based group health coverage or any child who has dropped coverage in the previous six months, unless the reason for dropping the coverage is approved by the state.
-The fact that employer-based group health coverage was dropped is documented and there is a 6 month waiting period to apply for MIChild if the child has dropped employer-based group health coverage unless the exception criteria is met.
-BCBS and MIChild HMO's run monthly matches to insure that enrollees are not subsequently enrolled in the health plans through employer based coverage.

-- 4.4.4.2.
-Coverage provided to children in families over 200% and up to 250% FPL: describe how substitution is monitored and identify specific strategies to limit substitution if levels become unacceptable. - 4.4.4.3.
-Coverage provided to children in families above 250% FPL: describe how substitution is monitored and identify specific strategies in place to prevent substitution. - 4.4.4.4.
-If the state provides coverage under a premium assistance program, describe:

-The minimum period without coverage under a group health plan, including any allowable exceptions to the waiting period.
+(Section 2102)(b)(3)(C)) (42CFR 457.805) (42 CFR 457.810(a)-(c)) 4.4.4.1.
+Coverage provided to children in families at or below 200% FPL: describe the methods of monitoring substitution. information re will not enroll or any child vereason for droe based group he waiting period group health of HMO's run me egarding other insurance coverage for each child.
+The contractor any child that has creditable employer-based group health coverage who has dropped coverage in the previous six months, unless the pping the coverage is approved by the state.
+The fact that employer-lealth coverage was dropped is documented and there is a 6 month d to apply for MIChild if the child has dropped employer-based coverage unless the exception criteria is met.
+BCBS and MIChild onthly matches to insure that enrollees are not subsequently enrolled plans through employer based coverage.
+4.4.4.2.
+Coverage provided to children in families over 200% and up to 250% FPL: describe how substitution is monitored and identify specific strategies to limit substitution if levels become unacceptable.
+4.4.4.3.
+Coverage provided to children in families above 250% FPL: describe how substitution is monitored and identify specific strategies in place to prevent substitution.
+4.4.4.4.
+If the state provides coverage under a premium assistance program, describe: The minimum period without coverage under a group health plan, including any allowable exceptions to the waiting period.
 The minimum employer contribution.
 The cost-effectiveness determination.